oktadev/okta-blog/_source/_posts/2020-09-22-reintroducing-joel-franusic.md

 involves bindings into code written in C. Why should it end there?
 I want to be able to use, Haskell code from Python, Java from Lua, or
 Fortran from Go, and so on.

 Now, for the next part of the mission statement: "instantly available".
-I  believe that a programmer’s code should go into production as soon as they lift their finger off the keyboard.
-They shouldn’t have to wait for a compile to finish, for tests to pass, or for an interpreter to reload their code.
+I  believe that a programmer's code should go into production as soon as they lift their finger off the keyboard.
+They shouldn't have to wait for a compile to finish, for tests to pass, or for an interpreter to reload their code.
 All of those things, especially testing, are important, but they should happen automatically and